FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/README.md

 to seamless interoperate with FIWARE platforms.

-The database of products and developers that have successfully been featured and certified as _"FIWARE-Ready"_ IoT devices will be part of the [FIWARE Marketplace](https://marketplace.fiware.org/pages/devices), a global one-stop shop that gives visibility to a wide range of _"Powered by FIWARE"_ solutions and platforms, _"FIWARE-Ready"_ technologies as well as FIWARE related training/coaching or consultancy, integration and support services.
-The **FIWARE Marketplace** serves the purpose of globally disseminating existing commercial offerings across the FIWARE ecosystem.
+The database of products and developers that have successfully been featured and certified as _"FIWARE-Ready"_ IoT devices will be part of the [FIWARE Showcase](https://www.fiware.org/showcase/fiware-ready/), a global one-stop shop that gives visibility to a wide range of _"Powered by FIWARE"_ solutions and platforms, _"FIWARE-Ready"_ technologies as well as FIWARE related training/coaching or consultancy, integration and support services.
+The **FIWARE Showcase** serves the purpose of globally disseminating existing commercial offerings across the FIWARE ecosystem.

 ## License